Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 (4) Use mediapipe human face model recognition

 Perform face detection and draw rectangles around the detected faces.
-Then, based on whether the position of the face center is in the center of the frame, if so, set "start_greet" to True to execute the action group.
+Then, based on whether the position of the face center is in the center of the frame, if so, set "**start_greet**" to True to execute the action group.

 {lineno-start=139}